 Overview dashboard

-The Overview dashboard in the Advanced reports (platform-ca | platform-eu | platform-au) page provides you with a snapshot of the overall performance of your site over a specified period of time.
+The Overview dashboard in the Advanced Reports (platform-ca | platform-eu | platform-au) page provides you with a snapshot of the overall performance of your site over a specified period of time.
 It’s divided into several charts that are each dedicated to a key metric that contributes to the overall performance.
 Furthermore, each chart contains a visual breakdown of the attributions that impact the metric.

-What is a session?
+What’s a session?

 At Coveo, a session (or visit) starts on the first event a visitor (customer) generates and ends after 30 minutes of inactivity.